FAR-Lab/Interactive-Lab-Hub/Lab 2/Extending the Pi.md

 # Extending the Pi

-Many of the components we will be using in this class will communicate with the I2C protocol.
-You can read through [this](https://learn.sparkfun.com/tutorials/i2c/all) tutorial on how it works.

-In this class, you will see the words Stemma, StemmaQT and Qwiic come up.
-These are all different kinds of connectors for use with the I2C protocol.
-We have tried to just use StemmaQT and Qwiic which are interchangeable.
-Read over [this](https://learn.adafruit.com/introducing-adafruit-stemma-qt/what-is-stemma) and [this](https://www.sparkfun.com/qwiic#overview) to get a better idea of what these terms mean.

-In this lab, you will see things like `0x6f`.
+To extend the Pi, we are using breakout boards that connect to the PI using a standard communication bus (I2C)(https://learn.sparkfun.com/tutorials/i2c/all).
+[StemmaQT](https://learn.adafruit.com/introducing-adafruit-stemma-qt/what-is-stemma) and [Qwiic](https://www.sparkfun.com/qwiic#overview) use a standardized 4-pin connector to connect devices using the I2C protocol.

+The StemmaQT and I2C parts often have a fixed I2C address; to differentiate between similar parts, the devices often have pads that allow additional bits to be pulled high or low.
+The addresses are in [hexidecimal](https://learn.sparkfun.com/tutorials/hexadecimal/introduction) format, things like `0x6f`.
 This is the hexadecimal (or hex) representation for the decimal number `111` which is represented as `1101111` in binary.
 You are not expected to make any kinds of conversions but should have some conceptual grasp that a hex value is just a number shown another way.
-Look over [this](https://learn.sparkfun.com/tutorials/hexadecimal/introduction) for an understanding of hexadecimal and [this](https://towardsdatascience.com/binary-hex-and-octal-in-python-20222488cee1) for how to manipulate them in Python.
+[This Python library](https://towardsdatascience.com/binary-hex-and-octal-in-python-20222488cee1) will assist you if you need help manipulating hexidecimal numbers.

 ## Connecting a Button